-Cleethorpes Pier, In the late 19th Century Cleethorpes in North East Lincolnshire was becoming a popular resort for those wanting to escape the large industrial towns of Yorkshire and Lancashire.
-The Cleethorpes Pier was officially opened on August Bank Holiday Monday 1873.
-The large difference between low and high tide meant the pier needed to be long, some 1,200 feet (370m) in length.
-The pier comprised a timber deck and pavilion (constructed in 1888), supported on iron piles.
+Cleethorpes Pier was officially opened on August Bank Holiday Monday 1873 and the large difference between low and high tide at Cleethorpes meant it needed to be a long pier, some 1,200 feet (370m) in length, although after the Second World War it was reduced to 335ft (101m).
+The pier comprised a timber deck and pavilion (constructed in 1888) and supported on iron piles.

 In this 'you may also like' section we attempt to answer what else can I do?
 Here you have a list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.